Chikoblast/Geothermodynamics/README.md

-# Geothermodynamics tutorial by Chikoblast
+# Geothermodynamics tutorial
-Using TidyPHREEQC to calculate 1) aqueous speciation, 2) saturation indicies of minerals, and 3) make Pourbaix diagram.
+Using TidyPHREEQC to calculate 1) aqueous speciation, 2) saturation indices of minerals, and 3) make a Pourbaix diagram.

 # Important links